 Liz Vassey made small appearances on quite a few television shows in the 90s and early 2000s before finding a stable platform for her career on "CSI."
 She appeared in 40 episodes of the 1995 show "Brotherly Love" with Andrew, Matthew, and Joey Lawrence.

-Since leaving "CSI," Vassey also appeared on "Two and a Half Men," in addition to the TV show, "Necessary Roughness," and most recently, "The Tick."
+Since leaving "CSI," Vassey also appeared on "Two and a Half Men," in addition to the TV show, "Necessary Roughness," and in 2019, "The Tick."
 And then, in 2023, she appeared in two episodes of the family drama series "A Million Little Things."
 Vassey has been happily married to David Emmerichs since 2004 and the couple is still going strong until this very day.

 Jon Wellner – Then

 Jon Wellner's journey on "CSI" began with a cameo appearance as a zookeeper in the show's fifth season.
 However, he patiently bided his time until his opportunity to become a part of the main cast arose in season thirteen.
 As Henry Andrews, the skilled toxicology expert, his role didn't demand a constant on-set presence.

 Henry's character was portrayed as somewhat uptight, often fumbling with humor, yet his endearing nature shone through, making him a beloved addition to the ensemble.
 Despite facing challenges with comedic timing, Wellner's portrayal of Henry brought a unique charm and an engaging dynamic to the cast, further enriching the show's captivating narrative.